hooitong/SPA/README.md

 >could not open source file "TNode.h"

 Right click SPA> Properties >C/C++> General> Additonal Include Directories> select the respective directory to the source folder

+###Things to take note
+Exit Visual Studio when committing code, as GitHub(Windows GUI) does not allow user to commit when the application is open.